Working with Directories in Python

 Current Working Directory

-The getcwd() returns the path to the current working directory.
-This is the directory which the OS use to transform a relative file name into an absolute file name. example
+The getcwd() function in Python retrieves the pathway to the present working directory.
+This directory serves as the reference point for the operating system to convert a relative file name into its absolute counterpart.

-The mkdir() method creates a new directory.
-It returns an error if the parent directory does not exist. example
+The mkdir() method in Python facilitates the creation of a novel directory.
+However, it will trigger an error if the designated parent directory does not exist prior to the operation.

 Creating Subdirectories